FlyfocusUAV/Bird-CANdy/README.md

 # What's UAVCAN Node? #
 UAVCAN Node is a device that speaks UAVCAN protocol which is usually used to exchange data between autopilot (e.g. The Cube or Pixhawk running Ardupilot software) and peripherals like GPS, Compass, LEDs, etc.

 # Advantages of Bird CANdy PCB #
 PCB was designed with hobbyist, DIYers and researchers in mind.
 * Fully Open Source Hardware for non-commercial use
 * Only 2 copper layers for cheap production
 * 3.3V or 5V selectable outputs
 * JST-GH connectors (fully compatible with [The Cube Autopilot](https://github.com/proficnc/The-Cube))
+* Supports all [Ardupilot](https://ardupilot.org/) peripherals like GPS, Compass, Baro, IMU, LEDs, etc, as well as PWM Servo output.

 # What about the software? #
 PCB can run [AP_Periph](https://github.com/ArduPilot/ardupilot/tree/master/Tools/AP_Periph) or your own software written for STM32 microcontroller.